 This link is my affiliate link which means you will be taken to the Book Depository website or to the book itself that you have expressed an interest in.
 If you make a purchase through these links I will earn a small commission (hurrah!) so, in advance, thank you.

-If this is your first time using this website you may like to know that when you arrive at the product page, you should amend the currency to that of your country before adding to book to your basket.
+If this is your first time using the Book Depository website you may like to know that when you arrive at the product page, you should amend the currency to that of your country before adding the book to your basket.

 You may continue shopping if you wish to read a little more about the book or purchase other books by adding them to your basket also.
 When you are ready to make the purchase(s) click on “Checkout” or “Checkout with Paypal” if you prefer.
 At checkout you will be asked to sign-in if you are a returning customer or to complete your details if you are a new customer.
 The input your credit card details and your order is complete.
 The book(s) will be sent to you completely free of shipping costs.